DjangoGirls/tutorial/en/django_forms/README.md

 form = PostForm(request.POST)
 ```

-The next thing is to check if the form is correct (all required fields are set and no incorrect values have been submitted).
+The next thing is to check if the form is correct.
+(All required fields are set and no incorrect values have been submitted.)
 We do that with `form.is_valid()`.

 We check if the form is valid and if so, we can save it!